sonjiku/pythia/readme.md

 # Pythia
-4.1 and 4.3 should not work but do for some reason.
-Fixing this behaviour will probably have bad consequences with a lot of cleanup that I'm not really looking forward to

 ## Oracle and Random Generator
 **Pythia** is a cli tool that you can use to randomly generate ***stuff*** fast.
 What kind of stuff can you generate?
 Pretty much anything.